Are you protein insufficient?

 - Whole grains: quinoa, buckwheat, amaranth, wheat, rice, corn, oats

 - Sweet potato

-If you have these symptoms and suspect you may not be getting adequate protein, please see your primary healthcare provider for a blind test and evaluation of your total serum protein.
+If you have some of these symptoms and suspect you may not be getting adequate protein, please see your primary healthcare provider for a blood test and evaluation of your total serum protein.

-As you can see, your protein levels can really make a difference in how you feel, especially throughout the winter.
-Whatever your diet of choice, I hope you continue to stay balanced and use these tips to help find what works for you.
-And remember, your feedback is always valued!
+As you can see, protein levels can really make a difference in how you feel.
+You may notice this especially throughout winter.
+Whatever your diet of choice, I hope you continue to stay balanced and use these tips to find what works for you.

 To dive deeper, take our Protein Deficiency Quiz.

 For a more comprehensive understanding of how to remedy inadequate protein, download my free eBook The Protein Solution.